peterhry/peterhrynkow.com/_posts/2017-10-01-a-functional-refactor.markdown

 categories: [functional-programming]
 ---

+With the rise in popularity of libraries like React, a lot of JavaScript developers are learning about functional programming.
+Having wrote imperative code for most of my career, it took some time for me to get comfortable with functional programming.
+Now, it has completely changed the way I think about and write software.

-In this post I’m going to show you some examples of imperative JavaScript and how you can refactor them to be more functional.
-I prefer a functional style because it produces code that is easier to reason about, easier to test, and more elegant.
+Functional code is cacheable, easy to test, easy to reason about, and more elegant than imperative code.
+In this post I’m going to show you some lessons I’ve learned and how you can refactor your JavaScript to be more functional.

+Before we get started, it’s important to know about pure functions.
+If you’re unsure what these are, there is a great chapter in [this book](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch3.html#oh-to-be-pure-again) on the topic.

-### Don’t mutate function arguments
+### 1. Don’t mutate function arguments

 Here we have a function that takes an array of numbers and adds `10` to each value.
 This function is impure because it has a side effect: It mutates the `numbers` array that we pass to it.